do360now/bit/README.md

 ## Introduction

 This application is a comprehensive trading analysis toolkit designed to assist users in analyzing financial markets and making informed trading decisions.
-It features a technical indicators module (`indicators.py`), a trading signals module, a backtesting module, a data acquisition system, and a web-based user interface.
-The application provides tools for calculating commonly used technical indicators, generating trading signals, backtesting strategies, and interacting with data through a web interface.
+It features a technical indicators module (`indicators.py`), a trading signals module, and a data acquisition system.
+The application provides tools for calculating commonly used technical indicators, generating trading signals, backtesting strategies, and interacting with data through the the exchange APIs.

 ## Features